Interpretable Machine Learning for Survival Analysis: Data Application Example

 \subsection{Application of Interpretable Machine Learning Methods}

-In the following, the interpretable machine learning methods discussed in the methodological section of the paper are applied to the four models estimated on the DHS under-5 year mortality data (see Section~\ref{tut:models}).
+In the following, the interpretable machine learning methods discussed in the methodological section of the paper are applied to the two models estimated on GBSG2 data (see Section~\ref{tut:models}).
 The purpose of this section is to provide exemplary illustrations of the methods as a basic guideline for researchers aiming to gather insights into (machine learning) survival models.
 Most explanations were generated using the \texttt{survex}\cite{spytek2023} package in \texttt{R}, the \href{https://github.com/sophhan/IMLSA_2024}{code to reproduce} the results can be found on Github: \url{https://github.com/sophhan/IMLSA_2024}.